MouseBiteLabs/Pocket-Mouse-Power-Board/README.md

 * Generally improved efficiency over the OEM regulator, and increased switching frequency.
 * Bootloop protection circuitry to prevent overdischarge of AAA batteries, and to allow the Game Boy to die gracefully instead of violently stuttering until the regulator gives up.

+I generally recommend using rechargeable NiMH batteries with this board, over alkaline batteries. <a href="https://www.amazon.com/Panasonic-BK-4HCCA8BA-eneloop-Pre-Charged-Rechargeable/dp/B00JHKSL0A/ref=sr_1_1_pp?keywords=eneloop%2BAAA&qid=1690853200&sr=8-1&th=1">Here's a listing for the eneloop pro batteries I use in all of my Game Boys.</a> Other brands of rechargeable batteries I have seen used are Ikea LADDA batteries, and Jugee batteries.

 ## Testing

 I suggest testing the assembled board externally before mounting it to your Game Boy.
 If you have misassembled it, a part is incorrect, if there is a hidden solder bridge, or one of many other issues - your 5 V supply might be too high when you turn it on!
 This is not ideal for your Game Boy!
 So, please, test the board before you fully connect it to the system.